Twentysix26/Red-Docs/red/red_install_raspbian.md

 Next we will run the script.
 This script will install pre-requirements to run your very own Red bot on your Pi.

-{{site.data.alerts.warning}}The installation of the pre-requirements can vary from at least 30 minutes to 90 minutes, depending on the model of Pi you own.{{site.data.alerts.end}}
 {% include callout.html content="**Important information**: The installation of the pre-requirements can vary from at least 30 minutes to 90 minutes, depending on the model of Pi you own." type="info" %}
 ```
 ./pi.sh